 As per the present framework, urban planning and development at national level is dealt by the Ministry of Housing and Urban Affairs (MoHUA) and the Planning Commission of India, in the form of policies, legislations, and development programs laid down by them.
 At the state and city level, the Town Planning Departments are responsible for preparation and implementation of the Master Plans or Development Plans among various other planning documentsxiii.
 The Master Plans are legal documents that drive the process of planning and development for cities in India.
 This urban planning process remains almost the same throughout the country, strictly following guidelines as per the Urban Development Plans Formulation and Implementation (UDPFI).
 Further with changing times, the towns and cities became more dynamic in nature, showing unprecedented changes in terms of infrastructure and other requirements.
+To meet these, as well as to cater to the emerging concepts of inclusive planning, sustainable development, disaster management and others, the revised Urban and Regional Development Plans Formulation and Implement Plans Formulation and Implement Plans Formulation and Implement Plans Tormulation and Implement Plans Formulation and Implement.
 To meet these, as well as to cater to the emerging concepts of inclusive planning, sustainable development, disaster management and others, the revised Urban and Regional Development Plans Formulation and Implementation (URDPFI) Guidelinesxiv were conceptualised and framed in 2015.